jakov1003/cl_matches_24_25_SQL_Excel/README.md

 # Quantification method

-- The more events (goals, shots etc.) a match produces the more entertaining it should be in theory
+- The more events (goals, shots etc.) a match produces, the more entertaining it should be in theory

 - If teams are more evenly matched, fewer events are required for more entertainment